 Yes.
 I am married to Patricia McArdle, who is second-generation Irish with ancestors from Donegal.
 Her brother Brian recently visited the original homestead there and reconnected with some distant relatives.
 My great-grandparents emigrated from Westmeath in the early 1900s.
-A few years ago my brother Timothy (named after my great-grandfather) visited the ancestral cottage, and found it still standing deep in the pastures of an active farm.
+A few years ago my brother Timothy (named after my great-grandfather) visited the ancestral cottage and found it still standing deep in the pastures of an active farm.
 So Tricia and I do indeed celebrate our Irish heritage with our daughters.

 Have any of your daughters shown interest in going into medicine?

 Yes.
 Maureen majored in neuroscience and behavior and is now a nurse specializing in geriatrics.
-She has a tremendous compassion for the elderly, which is a huge need today with the aging population and with Alzheimer’s and neurodegenerative diseases.
+She has tremendous compassion for the elderly, which is a huge need today with the aging population and with Alzheimer’s and neurodegenerative diseases.

 Mary Bridget majored in special education and teaches middle school children with learning disabilities.
 It takes sincere compassion to work with students with ADHD, autism, and other special needs.
 Today’s learning environment is very complex.
-There is strain on the parents and financial pressures on the school districts.
+There is a strain on the parents and financial pressures on the school districts.
 And Mary is immersed in the entire process for the sake of the students.

 Katherine is a neuroscience and behavior major at the University of Notre Dame – the home of the Fighting Irish, of course.
-She is going to pursue a career as a physician assistant, and has already found her passion working with patients in intensive care units, respiratory care centers, and as a trainer in the athletic department at Notre Dame.
+She is going to pursue a career as a physician assistant and has already found her passion in working with patients in intensive care units, respiratory care centers, and as a trainer in the athletic department at Notre Dame.

 Margaret is still in high school, and not yet considering a profession.
 She has many interests and she has the curiosity and persistence to do well in whatever she sets her mind to, whether she follows her sisters into medicine or education, or charts an entirely different course.